 We get a lot of calls during the winter from people having issues with ice dams that are in dire need of a remedy.
 A lot of times people think that their ice dams are caused by their gutters, but the real truth, they are not.
 Because of where they form, it’s understandable to why one would assume they are evidence of faulty gutters.
 Knowledge is power and understanding the real reason why and how ice dams form is the first step to banishing them from your home forever.
-Ice dams compromise the integrity of your home because they can tear off your gutters, loosen your shingles and worst case scenario, cause water to back up and start pouring into your home.
+Ice dams compromise the integrity of your home because they can tear off your gutters, loosen your shingles and worst case scenario, cause water to back up and start pouring into your home causing thousands of dollars in damage.
 The first thing that you need to know is how ice dams occur and are formed.

 - They begin inside your house when the heated air leaks up into your unheated attic

 - When this warm air leaks into your unheated attic, it creates warm areas on your roof